 The drunk driver was found not guilty, now what?

 Just because a drunk driver was found not guilty in criminal court, it does not mean that you are not still entitled to damages and restitution.
 With an experienced car accident attorney, you can file a civil suit and sue for what you deserve.
 In civil court, the drunk driver will have to take the stand and answer for their actions.
 The right attorney can ensure that the drunk driver that hit you will be punished monetarily.

 What if the drunk driver has no insurance?

 When it comes to dealing with the drunk driver’s issue of insurance, it can turn out to be a quite an ordeal.
 Drunk drivers want to make it difficult for you to identify their insurance company to deter you from further action.
 Do not fret when it becomes challenging to figure out if the drunk driver that hit you is insured.
 An experienced attorney will be able to find the answers needed to proceed with your case.
 As another option, if you have uninsured motorist coverage, this may be able to offset some financial costs if the drunk driver is in fact uninsured.

 Can I sue the establishment that sold the alcohol to the drunk driver?

 Depending on your particular situation, you may be able to seek monetary damages from the establishment that served the drunk driver.
-In the state of Oregon, Dram Shop Law says that an establishment that sells alcohol to persons already visibly intoxicated or persons under 21 that cause as accident as a result of being intoxicated can be held liable.
-In order for Dram Shop Law to apply, the alcohol has to have been sold in a restaurant, bar or night club by the dram.
+In the state of Oregon, Dram Shop Law says that an establishment that sells alcohol to persons already visibly intoxicated or persons under 21 that causes an accident as a result of being intoxicated can be held liable.
+In order for Dram Shop Law to apply, the alcohol has to have been sold in a restaurant, bar or nightclub by the dram.